sistemicorp/p1125_scripts/README.md

 The example script sets up a 2K Ohm load at 3000mV VOUT, so the expected current is ~750uA.
 Because this test load is constant, there isn't much interesting to see, and note the number of samples is greatly reduced because the load was static.

-The plotting tool is executed thru the `bokeh server` because it is an interactive tool.
+The plotting tool is executed through the `bokeh server` because it is an interactive tool.
 The plotting script is executed in this way, from a command prompt,

 ```bash